-In the event where a staff member has been found to have committed fraud, their personal details (e.g. name, date of birth, address and nationality) and details of the fraud will be shared with these external bodies.
+In the event where a staff member has been found to have committed fraud, their personal details (e.g. name, date of birth, address and nationality) and details of the fraud may be shared with these external bodies.
 Organisations may retain this data and use it to inform future decisions.

 In addition, where appropriate, Concern will refer significant fraud to the local law enforcement agencies with a view to initiating criminal prosecution.
+What is considered a 'significant fraud' will be determined on a case by case basis.
 Consideration should be given to the local context and the consequences in terms of human rights of initiating criminal prosecution against the individuals involved.
 In every case, the final decision whether or not to prosecute should be taken by:

-- Overseas: Regional Director in consultation with the Overseas Director - Central functions: Chief Executive or Chairperson
+- Overseas: Regional Director in consultation with the Director of International Programmes - Concern Worldwide Ireland Central functions: Chief Executive or Chair of the Board - Concern Worldwide UK/Korea/Other subsidiaries: The Executive Director in consultation with the Chair of the Board